cricalix/pybaresip/docs/experiments.md

 Quit
 ```

 *baresip up* is expected, but the command and the response are not.
+Looks like an issue with **baresip** not doing ioctls correctly, and thus picking up the pty of the terminal that's running the python code and using that for output/echo.
+This means that sarge, as nice as it is, is not viable for wrapping **baresip** until they fix that issue (and on Debian, the packaged version is 1.0.0, while upstream is at 2.5.0+.)